tdausner-c5/c5.tds_social_media/README.md

 # Add-on tds_social_media

 This add-on lets you add social media icons on your pages.
-This could by
+This could be
 * either "visit my/our page at..." icons
 * or "share this page at..." icons